The 5 most talked-about moments from this week's 'Game of Thrones'

 But which moments had fans talking the most?

-Social-media monitoring platform Brandwatch found more than 65,000 “Thrones”-related mentions on Twitter during the one-hour episode and identified the scenes when conversation peaked.
+Social-media monitoring platform Brandwatch found nearly 60,000 “Thrones”-related mentions on Twitter during the one-hour episode and identified the moments when conversation peaked.

 Here are the five most talked-about moments from the latest “Game of Thrones” episode: